 A blend of academic and personal observations on sport, leisure and popular cultures

-Alan Tomlinson is Professor of Leisure Studies in the School of Humanities at the University of Brighton, UK, where he has worked since 1975.
+Alan Tomlinson is Emeritus Professor of Leisure Studies at the University of Brighton, UK, where he has worked since 1975.
 Tomlinson studied humanities (English, philosophy and history) and sociology at the University of Kent (BA 1971) and gained a PGCE (English and Social Studies 1972) before taking an MA (1973) and a DPhil (1977) in Sociological Studies (sociology of art/literature) at the University of Sussex.